Mahathir Mohamad: Final years and succession (1998–2003)

 In May 2002, Mahathir officially opened the PETRONAS Petroleum Industry Complex (PPIC) in Kerteh, a world-class integrated petroleum hub developed by PETRONAS that attracted significant foreign investment.
 During the same time, he also approved Malaysian Chinese Association (MCA) President Ling Liong Sik's proposal to establish Universiti Tunku Abdul Rahman (UTAR).
-During his tenure, Mahathir proposed sending a Malaysian into space, and on August 7, 2003, he officially announced the astronaut programme.
+During his tenure, Mahathir proposed sending a Malaysian into space, and on 7 August 2003, he officially announced the astronaut programme.
 This initiative came to fruition in 2007, when Sheikh Muszaphar Shukor became the first Malaysian astronaut to travel to the International Space Station aboard a Soyuz spacecraft under an arrangement with Russia.
 Sheikh Muszaphar later regarded Mahathir as the 'father of Malaysia's space programme.'

 At UMNO's general assembly in 2002, he announced that he would resign as prime minister, only for supporters to rush to the stage and convince him tearfully to remain.
 He subsequently fixed his retirement for October 2003, giving him time to ensure an orderly and uncontroversial transition to his anointed successor, Abdullah Badawi.
 Mahathir simultaneously pledged that he would not take on an elder statesman role after retirement.
 During his final year in office, Mahathir introduced the teaching of Mathematics and Science in English (PPSMI) in 2003, believing that it is crucial for Malaysians to remain competitive in a fast-changing world.
 During the Severe Acute Respiratory Syndrome (SARS) outbreak, Mahathir introduced an RM8 billion stimulus package, contributing to Malaysia's 6.5% economic growth in the third quarter of 2003.
 The package focused on four main strategies and 90 measures to stimulate economic activity, boost consumption, and encourage investment.

 On 29 October 2003, the cabinet paid tribute to Mahathir for his invaluable service to the nation as prime minister for the last 22 years.
 He also received a record-breaking outpouring of public gratitude, marked by a 5.5 km-long banner displaying messages from over 50,000 Malaysians.
 The following day, Mahathir presented a review of Malaysia's five-year economic plan at Parliament House.
 Having spent over 22 years in office, Mahathir was the world's longest-serving elected leader when he retired on 31 October 2003.

-For his contributions to the development and progress of Malaysia, Mahathir was honored by his successor, Abdullah Badawi, with the title Bapa Pemodenan Malaysia (Father of Malaysia's Modernisation) after stepping down from office.
+For his contributions to the development and progress of Malaysia, Mahathir was honoured by his successor, Abdullah Badawi, with the title Bapa Pemodenan Malaysia (Father of Malaysia's Modernisation) after stepping down from office.
 The following year, Barisan Nasional leaders and members paid tribute to Mahathir during a dinner in Kuala Lumpur, acknowledging his remarkable contributions to the coalition and the nation.